KrisieP/Band-Project/README.md

 The hamburger menu works as it supposed to on mobile devices.
 The navbar is working as it should.

 ### Modal

 * **Plan**
-I will implement a modal into my subscribe buttons as i want to it to be a quick subscription method.
+I will implement modals into my subscribe buttons as i want to it to be a quick subscription method, i will implement a further modal to confirm the subscription.
+I will also implement a confirmation modal into my contact us form so the user knows there message was successful.

 * **Implementation**
-I have used bootstrap to implement my modal as i have not yet learnt javascript.
-I found a base template and taylored the html to make the modal work best for the website, making the modal appear in the center of the page when it pops up.
-After this i used css to style the modal making it fall inline with the design of website.
+I have used bootstrap to implement my modals.
+I found a base template and taylored the html to make the subscription button modal work best for the website, making the modal appear in the center of the page when it pops up.
+I input another modal and custom Jquery script (which i have found and modified/taylored to work for my website) creating a confirmation popup after submitting both the subscription and contact us form.
+I used css to style the modal making it fall inline with the design of website.

 * **Test**
+Tested on multiple browsers and device sizes.

 * **Result**
+Worked as expected with no apprant bugs.

 * **Verdict**
+Fully functioning as planned.

-### Gallery Carousel
+### Gallery

 * **Plan**
 I want to have a gallery slideshow with around 6 photos on constant rotation, i would like to have previous and next buttons to control the slide show.